BlueRidgeLabs/patterns/README.md

 ```/usr/bin/ssh-add -K yourkey```

 * Provisioning a new server:
-  * change your local_env.yml to point production to the right url/git/branch/etc/
+  * change your .env to point production to the right url/git/branch/etc/
     * PRODUCTION_SERVER: "example.com"
     * PRODUCTION_BRANCH: "production"
     * STAGING_SERVER: "staging.example.com"
     * STAGING_BRANCH: "devlopment"
     * GIT_REPOSITORY: "git@github.com:example/example.git"

   * use the provision_new_server.sh script.
     * script defaults to production, however, the first arg is the environment you want.
     * `provision_new_server.sh staging` will provision staging